 The inspection team found the controls at the eleven sites to be in place and effective at restricting land use to industrial purposes only.
 Also, corrective measures at site SD043 in response to a 2003 construction project within its LUC area are in place and working as designed.
-One warning sign at site SD045 was missing, but this discrepancy was corrected promptly.
+Site SD045 was one of four sites that achieved unrestricted cleanup levels during the 2007 construction season, and the base anticipates the removal of environmental controls from this site in 2008.

-As described in section 2.1, the GP received a major upgrade in which it was converted from a paper document into a web-based planning tool and database.
+As described in section 2.1, the GP is now a web-based planning tool and database rather than a paper document.
 This Geographical Information System-based format improves the project manager's access and understanding of LUC data and the base's enforcement of LUC restrictions.

-The 2006 inspection of the LUCs at the eleven ERP sites found that administrative controls are adequately enforcing the restrictions, so additional physical barriers are not needed.
-There is no evidence that any unauthorized land uses or unauthorized soil disturbances in the controlled areas took place in 2006.
+The 2007 inspection of the LUCs at the eleven ERP sites found that administrative controls are adequately enforcing the restrictions, so additional physical barriers are not needed.
+There is no evidence that any unauthorized land uses or unauthorized soil disturbances in the controlled areas took place in 2007.